1956 CONTINENTAL MK II

 The interior door panels, seats, dashboard, kick panels, and back tray package are all made out of leather.
 The brakes are power, the steering is power, the seats are power, and last but not least, all 6 windows are power.
 That's right, even the front vent windows are power.

 Our goal with this car is to perform a full scale nut and bolt restoration.
 The car is pretty much stripped down on the outside now.
 Our painter of choice will be Mike with Mullins Enterprises.
-Mike's our Concourse painter and responsible for painting the 63' Roadster we built last Summer.
-He's also a go to guy for Pierce Arrows, etc.
+Mike is our Concourse painter and responsible for painting the 63' Roadster we built last Summer.
+He's also a go-to guy for Pierce Arrows, etc.